rwieruch/blog_robinwieruch_content/react-with-graphql-tutorial.md

 }
 {{< /highlight >}}

-While it's not the shorthand version of the query, it still returns the identical data as before.
-That's the desired behavior after all.
+While it's not the shorthand version of the query, it still returns the same data as before, which is the desired outcome.
 The query statement is also called **operation type** in GraphQL lingua.
-For instance, it can be a `mutation` statement as well.
+For instance, it can also be a `mutation` statement.
 In addition to the operation type, you can also define an **operation name**.

 {{< highlight javascript "hl_lines=1" >}}
 query OrganizationForLearningReact {